 API Platform Tool

 An endpoint is a single callable REST interface.
 It has an associated public URL.
-Calls to the URL initiate a recipe that has a Callable Action as a trigger.
+Calls to the URL initiate a recipe that has a Callable Recipe trigger.

 Endpoints are organized into API Collections.
 An API Collection is a set of Endpoints that can be managed together.